graphopedia-xyz/graphopedia/bubble-map/index.md

   - proportional symbol map
   - graduated symbol map
 ---
-visualizes numeric data associated with locations on a map by using a scaled symbol—typically a circle or a square—proportional to the number it represents and positioned in the location to which it refers.[^cabello]
+visualizes numeric data referring to locations on a map by using a scaled symbol—typically a circle or a square—proportional to the number it represents and positioned in the location to which it refers.[^cabello]
  Each circle is sized based on its area, not the diameter or the radius, following the same principle as in a bubble chart.
 The underlying map is divided into regions, with a single circle per region.

 <!--more-->